microsoft/PowerToys/doc/devdocs/localization.md

 ### UWP Special case

-C# projects normally expect localized resource files with the language id in the file name as Resources.`langId`.resx, where `langId` is generally a two character code except for language with specific variants (like zh-Hans or pt-BR):
+C# projects normally expect localized resource files with the language id in the file name as _Resources.`langId`.resx_, where `langId` is generally a two character code except for language with specific variants (like zh-Hans or pt-BR):

-For example, `path\Resources.resx` for English and `path\Resources.fr.resx` for French.
+For example: _path\Resources.resx_ for English and _path\Resources.fr.resx_ for French.

-UWP differs from this as it expects the resources to have the same Resources.resw file name, but they should be present in language specific folders, with the full language ID (such as fr-fr, zh-hans, pt-br, etc.)
+UWP differs from this as it expects the resources to have the same _Resources.resw_  file name, but they should be present in language specific folders, with the full language ID (such as fr-fr, zh-hans, pt-br, etc.)

-For example, `path\en-us\Resources.resw` for English and `path\fr-fr\Resources.resw` for French.
+For example: _path\en-us\Resources.resw_ for English and _path\fr-fr\Resources.resw_ for French.

 Since the pipeline generates it in this format, [a script is run](https://github.com/microsoft/PowerToys/blob/86d77103e9c69686c297490acb04775d43ef8b76/.pipelines/build-localization.cmd#L29-L31) to move these resw files to the correct format expected by all UWP projects.
 Currently the only UWP project is [Settings.UI](https://github.com/microsoft/PowerToys/tree/main/src/core/Settings.UI).
 The script used for moving the resources can be found in [move_uwp_resources]](https://github.com/microsoft/PowerToys/blob/main/tools/localization/move_uwp_resources.ps1).
 The equivalent full language IDs for each shortened language ID obtained from the pipeline has been hardcoded in the script.

 ## Enabling localization on a new project

-To enable localization on a new project, the first step is to create a file `LocProject.json` in the project root.
+To enable localization on a new project, the first step is to create a file _LocProject.json_ in the project root.

-For example, for a project in the folder `src\path` where the resx file is present in `resources\Resources.resx`, the `LocProject.json` file will contain the following:
+For example, for a project in the folder _src\path_ where the resx file is present in _resources\Resources.resx_, the _LocProject.json_ file will contain the following:

 ```json
 {